 - Mitigation in restoration ecology and related fields generally refers to policies, programs or actions that are intended to reduce or to offset the negative impacts of human activities on natural systems.
-Generally, mitigation can be understood as avoiding, minimizing, rectifying, reducing or eliminating, or compensating for known impacts (CEQ, 1978). - Mitigation in climate change discussions is defined as "a human intervention to reduce the impact on the climate system."
-It includes strategies to reduce greenhouse gas sources and emissions and enhance greenhouse gas sinks (U.S. EPA, 2013). - Mitigation in emergency management is typically defined as the effort to reduce loss of life and property by lessening the impact of disasters (FEMA, 2013).
+Generally, mitigation can be understood as avoiding, minimizing, rectifying, reducing or eliminating, or compensating for known impacts (40 CFR 1508.20). - Mitigation in climate change discussions is defined as human intervention to reduce the impact on the climate system.
+It includes strategies to reduce greenhouse gas sources and emissions and enhance greenhouse gas sinks. - Mitigation in emergency management is typically defined as the effort to reduce loss of life and property by lessening the impact of disasters (FEMA, 2013).